 The District may provide extended school services during the regular school day when a waiver for alternative service delivery has been obtained.
 Extended school services offered during the summer shall be available to all eligible students residing in the District regardless of whether they attend District schools.

-Pending renewal of the Kentucky request to the U. S. Dept. of Education for flexibility, the following section is waived through the 2014-2015 school year.
-If request is not renewed, the following section will be in force.
+Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following section is waived through the 2018-2019 school year.

 Supplemental Educational Services